alex81131/42-Cursus/Net_Practice/README.md

 <br>

 **3.** The destination and next hop for the internet are already entered.
 We need to enter the first _destination=>net hop_ of the router R1: the **address of the network** => **IP on the Interface R21**.<br>
-(The test website in the description is outdated and will only take default as answer.
+(The test website in the description is outdated and will only take default as answer, which is fause, because there'd be a loop between 2 routers.
 Use the net_practice.1.5.tgz and run index.html instead)

 <br><br><br>
 </details>